salab/iccheck/plugins/vscode/README.md

 # ICCheck Extension for VSCode

-Reports possible inconsistent changes in pre-commit files.
+ICCheck takes any 2 revisions (including commit and worktree) from a Git repository and reports possible inconsistent changes in pre-commit files, commited files, and/or Pull Requests.

 ICCheck plugin lists pre-commit changes made on a git repository and checks missing changes on cloned codes (i.e. copy-pasted codes).